zurriyatafatni/BangkitCapstoneProject/README.md

 ##### 2. AI Platform
   This services is using for train the model and save the model for predict the data POST from Android

+  to see Android repository, check this GitHub link https://github.com/vans-id/Listen-To-Your-Book